lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-27-show-posts-by-tag-jekyll-github-pages.md

 ---
 As the number of posts on this site have grown,
-I thought it might be useful to be able to view all the posts with a certain tag e.g. [jekyll](/tag/jekyll).
+I thought it might be useful to be able to view all the posts with a certain tag, e.g. [`jekyll`](/tag/jekyll).
 This capability does not come out of the box with Minima, the theme I am using, however it can be added with a little custom development.

-P.s.
-I assume the steps should work even if you are not using Minima, albeit with minor adjustments e.g. the CSS classes I use are Minima specific.

 The guide below is an extension of the work by
 [Long Qian](https://longqian.me/2017/02/09/github-jekyll-tag/) and